alexandertrefz/essence/src/stdlib/README.md

-The conversion from the TypeScript tables in `src/enricher/types/*.ts` is in flight — the core Protocols, `Boolean`, `Nothing`, `Optional`, `Ordering`, `Record` and `String` have moved, the rest have not.
+The conversion from the TypeScript tables in `src/enricher/types/*.ts` is in flight — the core Protocols, `Boolean`, `Nothing`, `Optional`, `Ordering`, `Record`, `String`, `Integer` and `Rational` have moved, the rest have not.
 Whatever a file here declares is subtracted from those tables, so a Namespace moves over one at a time.

 A Namespace may be half native and half Essence — `Boolean.isNot` is written here, the rest of `Boolean` is still bound to `src/rewriter/__internal/Boolean.ts`